mgerstner/buffer-overflow-training/examples/gdb_intro/README.md

 ### Installing `debuginfo` Packages

 You will need to install debugging symbols for the `glibc`.
-It may be necessary to enable `Debug` and `Sources` repositories in zypper before this works.
+It may be necessary to enable `Debug` and `Sources` repositories in `zypper` before this works.
 See `zypper lr -d`.
-When the repositories are available the required packages can be installed as *root* (or via `sudo`) like this:
+When the repositories are available, the required packages can be installed as *root* (or via `sudo`) like this:

     root# zypper in glibc-debuginfo

 ### Using `debuginfod` Instead

-NOTE: this feature is currently broken, because the debuginfo servers are unavailable.

 Alternatively, if on openSUSE Tumbleweed, you can use the `debuginfod` feature which will allow you to transparently download debug symbols for system packages.
-In this case you should make the use of this feature permanent by adding
+In this case you should mark the use of this feature permanent by adding

     set debuginfod enabled on

-to your ~/.config/gdb/gdbinit, which might first need to be created.
+to your `~/.config/gdb/gdbinit`, which might first need to be created.
+Similarly, if you don't want to use this feature, you can permanently configure it as `off` to avoid `gdb` asking you whether to contact network servers all the time.

 Compile and Run the Program
 ---------------------------

-A gdbtest program exists in this directory that can be built using `make`.
+A `gdbtest` program exists in this directory that can be built using `make`.
 Look at the C program, understand what it does and observe its behaviour.

     $ make